Harold Holzer to deliver opening convocation prior to Lincoln statue unveiling

 Scholar Harold Holzer will deliver this year’s Opening Convocation address at 7 p.m. on Sunday, August 26 in Newlin Hall before the unveiling of Centre’s newest outdoor sculpture: a statue of President Abraham Lincoln created by acclaimed artist Ed Hamilton.

-Holzer, senior vice president for external affairs at the Metropolitan Museum of Art, is a premier of Abraham Lincoln and the American Civil War.
+Holzer, senior vice president for external affairs at the Metropolitan Museum of Art, is a premier scholar of Abraham Lincoln and the American Civil War.
 He served as co-chairman of the Abraham Lincoln Bicentennial Commission (ALBC) for nine years, as appointed by President Bill Clinton, and has written prolifically about Lincoln.

 “Harold Holzer is the most important Lincoln scholar in the world, and we are greatly honored that he agreed to give the opening convocation address,” says Milton Reigelman, director of the Center for Global Citizenship and J. Rice Cowan Professor of English.
 “It takes your breath away to realize that any one person could have such a depth and breadth of knowledge about our sixteenth president.
 Is there another scholar who has written 42 books, hundreds of articles and made countless television appearances about his subject?”